Property Income That Requires Self Assessment

 Higher rate: 24%

-Client: Mark, London landlord with 3 buy-to-let properties
+Client: Mark, London landlord with 3 buy-to-let properties | Rental Income: £72,000 annually

-Initial DIY Return: Claimed £18,500 in expenses, tax due: £16,740
+Initial DIY Return: Claimed £18,500 expenses, tax due: £16,740

-Critical Deadlines & Penalties for Landlords
+Critical Deadlines for Landlord Self Assessment

-Making Tax Digital (MTD) for Property Landlords
+Making Tax Digital (MTD) for Landlords